ejcanalesr/myelin-water-diffusion-models/README.md

     git clone https://github.com/username/myelin-water-diffusion-models.git
     cd myelin-water-diffusion-models

-## Usage
-*Reproducing Figures*
-Run the scripts in the main directory to generate the figures presented in the manuscript.
-For example:

-    python run_Fig3_Spherical_mean_signal_diffraction_peaks_for_paper.py

 ## Citation
 If you use this repository in your research, please cite the manuscript once published: